B--B/Radio_105_Unofficial/Readme.md

 * INTERNET
 * ACCESS_NETWORK_STATE and ACCESS_WIFI_STATE: needed by recover stream option and for properly set the partial WiFi wakelock
-* FOREGROUND_SERVICE: needed by the Radio streamig service.
+* FOREGROUND_SERVICE: needed by the Radio streaming service.
 Without this Android will kill the streaming service after a few minutes when the screen is off
 * WAKE_LOCK: needed by the radio streaming service when running.
 Without this there's the possibility that Android turns off the WiFi when the screen is off even if the streaming service is running and using it
 * WRITE_EXTERNAL_STORAGE: this permission is NOT granted by default, will be asked only when the user tries to download a podcast from podcast or the 105 zoo sections